 Especially when it comes to an international show that you’ve never exhibited at before, the more time you allot to planning, the better.
 There may be a different process for exhibiting at a show internationally than you are used to, so it’s important that you are prepared for any delays in that crucial first step.

 Ideally, the best time to book space and reserve your spot should be between 12 and 18 months before the scheduled day of the trade show.
 Use that time to come up with unique trade show booth ideas to make your business stand out from the pack.
 Our pre-show marketing tips are a good place to start.
+Having marketing materials on your booth to distribute to potential clients and customers could be a good way to drum up some attention for your business; perhaps custom lanyards could do this effectively.

 Most international trade show management companies have global sales offices.
 Get in touch with the global representative closest to you to iron out some of the finer details you might be unsure about.